 OfSTED has released a series of curriculum research reviews on a range of subjects.
-The aim of these is to support and inform those leading the thinking on subject education in schools.
+These aim to support and inform those leading the thinking on subject education in schools.

 Formative and Summative Assessments

-Teachers can use both formative and summative assessments to determine the development of knowledge within a subject.
+Teachers can use formative and summative assessments to determine knowledge development within a subject.
 In addition, teachers can consider how pupils approach assessment tasks and gain information about their attitude to learning as well as their progress.

-A range of evidence suggests that using a combination of formative and summative approaches is likely to be most useful in supporting curriculum planning.
+A range of evidence suggests that using a combination of formative and summative approaches will likely be most useful in supporting curriculum planning.
 This means that teachers in schools need to understand the difference between these two types and work out how they can use them most effectively

-Formative assessment is ongoing and pupils’ progress is closely monitored.
-It deserves to be embedded in teachers’ professional routine, as it provides a wealth of information about their own teaching practice and how pupils are understood by their peers.
+Formative assessment is ongoing, and pupils’ progress is closely monitored.
+It deserves to be embedded in teachers’ professional routines, as it provides a wealth of information about their own teaching practice and how pupils are understood by their peers.
 This means that students, parents and teachers share a common understanding of achievement standards and progress.

-Summative assessments are often used in schools to make judgments about whether or not students have mastered certain knowledge, skills and understanding.
+Summative assessments are often used in schools to judge whether students have mastered certain knowledge, skills and understanding.
 They are intended to summarise what learners have learned over an extended period of time (for example, at end-of-year exams).
-Summative assessments usually look back rather than forward, but they may also be used to look forward: for example, by setting targets for future learning at the beginning of a subject area.
-However, if assessment is being done only once per year it is likely that it will only measure how much progress pupils have made over the year rather than looking forward and showing what they could achieve if given more teaching and learning opportunities.
+Summative assessments usually look back rather than forward.
+Still, they may also be used to look forward: for example, by setting targets for the future learning at the beginning of a subject area.
+However, suppose the assessment is being done only once per year.
+In that case, likely, it will only measure how much progress pupils have made over the year rather than looking forward and showing what they could achieve if given more teaching and learning opportunities.

 Purpose of Programme Assessment Plans

 The purpose of programme assessment plans is to provide guidance and support for the ongoing thinking behind curriculum planning.
 The aim of these plans is practical as they work to offer guidance on the use of assessments throughout the curriculum.
 They also suggest how different assessments can be used in order to ensure that all pupils are given a diverse range of approaches.
 The reviews outline an understanding of formative and summative assessments as well as highlight their importance in schools.
-Formative assessments are ongoing and provide information about teaching practices and pupils’ understanding by other peers while summative assessments are done towards the end of the year to make judgments about whether or not students have mastered certain knowledge, skills, and understanding.
+Formative assessments are ongoing and provide information about teaching practices and pupils’ understanding of other peers.
+In contrast, summative assessments are done towards the end of the year to judge whether students have mastered certain knowledge, skills, and understanding.

 Assessment plans differ from school to school as they are placed in the context of specific teaching and learning contexts.
-They also give clear information on how these assessments can be used effectively in order to support both teachers and learners.
-The purpose of an assessment plan is not only to provide schools with guidelines but also acts as a tool that enables all members of staff to ensure that pupils receive fair treatment while being assessed.
-This will include:
+They also give clear information on how these assessments can be used effectively to support teachers and learners.
+The purpose of an assessment plan is not only to provide schools with guidelines but also act as a tool that enables all members of staff to ensure that pupils receive fair treatment while being assessed.
+This will include the following:

 Assessment plans have been seen to be successful in education as they are able to meet many of the practical and theoretical requirements for assessment in curriculum, especially if they are designed with attention directed at meeting these different needs.